 This chart shows that in terms of volume, big cars had two huge drops: from 6 million in 1956-1957 (it was even higher in 1955) to 4 million in 1958.
 And from 1958 through 1973, big car sales stayed fairly steadily in a rough range of 4-5 million units per year.
 But market share dropped mostly steadily during this period, because the market overall grew so strongly during that time, and that growth was in every category but big cars

-Between 1973 and 1975, as a consequence of the first energy crisis (long before there was a CAFE), volume crashed by over 50%, and never really recuperated.
+Between 1973 and 1975, as a consequence of the first energy crisis (long before CAFE went into effect), volume crashed by over 50%, and never really recuperated.
 Volume increased some from ’77 – ’79, thanks to the new downsized big GM cars and a better economy, but never broke 3 million units.
-And of course the second energy crisis, when gas prices rose even more strongly, dropped 1980 MY big cars sales to 1.2 million
+And of course the second energy crisis and related recession, when gas prices rose even more strongly, dropped 1980 MY big cars sales to 1.2 million

 But enough of the preliminaries; let’s unveil the chief culprits:

-Yes, women, who mostly didn’t like how big cars got after 1956, and eagerly snapped up smaller cars like this 1961 Corvair.
+Yes, women, who almost universally didn’t like how big cars got after 1956, and eagerly snapped up smaller cars like this Corvair.
 Doesn’t she look happy?